onsi/ginkgo/docs/index.md

 })
 ```

-These specs are not independent - the assume that they run in order.
+These specs are not independent - the current implementation assumes that they will run in order.
 This means they can't be randomized or parallelized with respect to each other.

 You can fix these specs by creating a single `It` to test the behavior of checking out a book: